2023 Central American and Caribbean Games: Participating countries

 Because the International Olympic Committee suspended the Guatemalan Olympic Committee on 15 October 2022, Guatemalan athletes are competing as Independent Olympic Athletes and are using the Centro Caribe Sports flag.

 Games

 Parade of Nations

 The opening ceremony for the games was held on 23 June 2023, although the boxing tournament commenced one day earlier on 22 June 2023.
 The table tennis and beach volleyball tournaments commenced one two days earlier, on 21 June 2023.

 Only flagbearers took part in the parade of nations.
-French Guiana and Saint Martin (Sint Maarten), did not take part in the parade; their flags are not hoisted in the athletes village.
+French Guiana and Sint Maarten, did not take part in the parade; their flags are not hoisted in the athletes village.

 Sports

 The following competitions are scheduled to place: